Smelly pet breath isn’t normal

 Cats and small dogs may feel more comfortable if they can sit on their owner’s lap while having their teeth brushed.

-• get your pet used to the toothbrush by dipping it in tuna juice or chicken or beef stock
+- Get your pet used to the toothbrush by dipping it in tuna juice, chicken stock or beef stock.

-• offer a taste of your special pet toothpaste to your pet to get them used to it
+- Offer your pet a taste of special pet toothpaste to get them used to it.

 Five steps to effective teeth brushing

-• correct angle – hold brush at a 45 degree angle to gum line.
+- Correct angle – hold the brush at a 45-degree angle to the gum line.

 Alternatives to teeth brushing